 Fortunately, crowns pose no issue whatsoever to the Invisalign treatment and many individuals who happen to have crowns have successfully undergone Invisalign orthodontic corrective treatment so they’re able to get the smile they have always wanted.

 Invisalign loose teeth

-Another question is if Invisalign can be used for some complex cases of malocclusion, and the good news is that it is possible, but you will need to check with your orthodontist for your specific scenario.
+Another question is if Invisalign can be used for some complex cases of malocclusion, and the good news is that it is possible, but you will need to check with your orthodontist near me for your specific scenario.
 Orthodontists are now using Invisalign to treat increasingly complex cases because of technological development (Tamer İ et al.,2019).
 They move the teeth as effectively as braces, and as a result, you may notice your teeth feel slightly looser.
 You should not be alarmed, however, unless they feel really loose.